 An auto-pay bill comes due in your bank account and your bank refuses the transaction because you don’t have enough money in the account.
 How many non-sufficient funds (NSF) fees should you be charged for this?
 One should be enough, right?
 But if your bank is Santander Bank, NA, you might find yourself charged two or even more in the coming days.

 This is the way it works: You set up an auto-payment in your account for a regularly-occurring bill—for your auto loan or your Internet service, for example.
 The auto-payment date comes, the transaction is tried, and the bank rejects it.
 You might say, “OK, I’ll wait until I have more money in my account before I try to make this payment.”
-But Santander won’t wait.
-It will decide, without any request from you, or notice to you, to retry the transaction on its own.
+But Santander may decide, without any request from you, or notice to you, to retry the transaction.
 And if the transaction fails to go through again, well, you owe another NSF fee.

 Is this fair?
 We’re investigating to see if a class action is needed.